Before we begin. A disclaimer.

 I can see the tree.
 But I can't see the forest.

-I pick a second market and follow the same method.
+I pick the Web Accessibility market and follow the same method.

 One that is closer to me and I have direct experience.